 Major General Mark J. Schindler assumed duties as The Adjutant General of Pennsylvania on December 5, 2020, and was confirmed by the Senate of Pennsylvania as the 54th Adjutant General of Pennsylvania on June 21, 2021.
-In this cabinet-level position with the Department of Military and Veterans Affairs, headquartered at Fort
+In this Cabinet-level position with the Department of Military and Veterans Affairs, headquartered at Fort

 Indiantown Gap, Pennsylvania, General Schindler oversees a combined state and federal budget of over $966 million.
-He is responsible for the command and control of approximately 18,500 Army and Air National Guard members (3rd largest National Guard); a complement of 2,500 commonwealth employees; and six state-owned Veterans homes and programs for Pennsylvania’s nearly 800,000 Veterans.
+He is responsible for the command and control of over 18,000 Army and Air National Guard members (second-largest National Guard); a complement of 2,500 commonwealth employees; care of residential cadets at the Keystone State ChalleNGe Academy; and six state-owned veterans homes and programs for Pennsylvania’s nearly 800,000 Veterans.